Skill (Agent Skills)

 - skill (required)

-- command (required, runs via bash -lc)
+- command (required; by default runs via bash -c)

 - cwd, env (optional)